mtullsen/TrustChainPaper/etc/README.md

 Works with ghc-8.8.4 but should be pretty portable.

-The lower level "implemention" is all stubbed out, so no ability to run yet.
+The lower level "implementation" is all stubbed out, so no ability to run yet.